nekorevend/zfs-to-aws/README.md

 #### --aws_cli

-The `--aws_cli` is expecting an executable path to which you can append an `s3` command.
+The `--aws_cli` flag expects an executable path to which you can append an `s3` command.

 I use the Docker [aws-cli](https://hub.docker.com/r/amazon/aws-cli) container with an `aws.sh` script:
 ```sh